Codecademy/docs/content/javascript/concepts/arrays/arrays.md

 ---
-Title: 'Arrays'
+Title: "Arrays"
-Description: 'Arrays are lists of ordered, stored data that can be of any data type.'
+Description: "Arrays are lists of ordered, stored data that can be of any data type."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Arrays'
+  - "Arrays"
-  - 'Data Types'
+  - "Data Types"
 CatalogContent:
-  - 'introduction-to-javascript'
+  - "introduction-to-javascript"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 Arrays are lists of ordered, stored data.
 They can hold items that are of any data type.